AyeshaUllah/UnixGreenhouse/JOURNAL.md

 repository as the previous guide, but we still encountered the same errors.
 For the wiring, we found a diagram that helps us to connect the Raspberry Pi and the sensor but, we couldn’t do more since we are having trouble with the code.
-As a last resort, we consulted chatgpt since all the tutorials we followed were not working. however, we are still experiencing the same error.
+As a last resort, we consulted chatgpt since all the tutorials we followed were not working.
+However, we are still experiencing the same error.
 We decided to bring it to the class the next day instead since we had been working on it for a couple of hour already and we were still stuck with those errors